green-coding-solutions/documentation/content/en/docs/measuring/debugging.md

 ## Debbuging containers via HTTP / exposed ports

-If entering the container looks fine and you need to access them through some of their exposed ports (ex. via Browser through HTTP) turn on the `--unsafe` flag to bind the ports specified in the `usage_scenario.yml`
+If entering the container looks fine and you need to access them through some of their exposed ports (ex. via Browser through HTTP) turn on the `--allow-unsafe` flag to bind the ports specified in the `usage_scenario.yml`

 ## Debugging metric providers